The Frank Anthony Public School, Bengaluru: Clubs

+The Frank Anthony Public School also has its own brass band and choir, headed by Mr. Narayanaswamy, that are regarded among the best in the country.
+The band and choir have performed at various prestigious events and venues, one of them being the Raj Bhavan, Bangalore.

 Tournaments

 An inter-school girls throwball tournament is held every year in the month of August.

 Tri-Faps

-Every year an inter-school tournament, Tri-Faps is conducted in the one of the three Frank Anthony Public Schools across the country.
-The last Tri-Faps conducted at Delhi was in 2019, with recurrences every year, in one of the three Frank Anthony Public School campuses.
+Every year an inter-school tournament, Tri-Faps is conducted in one of the three Frank Anthony Public Schools across the country.
+The last Tri-Faps conducted at Bangalore was in 2023, with recurrences every year, in one of the three Frank Anthony Public School campuses.